Aerial mosquito spraying underway in Rhode Island

 “It’s a rather extraordinary step, it hasn’t happened since 1996, to kill mosquitoes that are flying around,” DEM’s Chief of Agriculture Ken Ayars said.

 Eyewitness News was in Quonset as the plane took off to treat several areas labled “critical risk.”
-This included Central Falls, West Warwick and Northern Rhode Island.
+This included Central Falls, West Warwick and parts of northern Rhode Island.

-So far this year, EEE has been detected four times in Rhode Island, and there has been one detection of West Nile Virus in Tiverton.
+So far this year, EEE has been detected four times in Rhode Island—twice in Central Falls, twice in Westerly and one detection of West Nile virus in Tiverton.

 DEM’s Facts on Mosquito Spraying

-DEM says the spray being used to combat the spread is of no risk to humans.

-Laura McGowan, a spokesperson for Clarke, the contractor for the operation, touched more on safety.
+The DEM said the spray being used to combat the spread is of no risk to humans.
+Laura McGowan – a spokesperson for Clarke, the contractor for the operation – said the product is “a very fine mist.”

-“We have a very fine mist of product called Anval 1010, and when I say very fine mist, the droplets are so small that several fit on the head of a pin,” she said.
+“We have a very fine mist of product called Anvil 10+10, and when I say very fine mist, the droplets are so small that several fit on the head of a pin,” she said.
 “They are designed to interact with a mosquito’s biology.
 And we use such a small amount that a shot glass amount treats a football field.”